Centre Learning Commons

 Support services for students eligible for academic accommodations is coordinated by the Director of the Centre Learning Commons, Dr. Brian Cusato.
 Accommodations for students with special diet and/or housing needs are coordinated in collaboration with the Student Life Office.
 Students are asked to submit appropriate documentation and are counseled individually to determine appropriate accommodations and identify resources.
 For more information about accessibility services.
 For information about accommodations.

 The Centre Learning Commons provides tools and technologies to help students with special needs thrive in the classroom.
 This is arranged on a case-by-case basis.
 View a representative sample of available tools and resources.
-For more information or additional assistance, contact Dr. Brian Cusato in the Centre Learning Commons, or Kristi Burch in the Center for Teaching and Learning.
+For more information or additional assistance, contact Dr. Brian Cusato in the Centre Learning Commons, or Kristi Burch in Information Technology Services.

 The Proctoring Center is open Monday through Friday 8-4 pm and is located on the 1st floor (lower level) of Crounse Hall.
 Proctoring services are available to all Centre students and coordinated through the Centre Learning Commons, but use of the Proctoring Center is available by reservation only, as requested by an instructor.